-This week I covered Part II Red Royal, which consists of three sub-parts (I refer to them as Chapters).
+This week I covered Part III Grey Thief, which consists of three sub-parts (I refer to them as Chapters).

 Meet Lila Bard, thief extraordinaire, pirate wannabe, and certified badass.